maboroshin/translation/TranslationPlatform.md

 ## Access control
 It concerns the developer stopping vandalism.
 They also have a reviewer system.
 Reviewers can approve translation suggestions.

+* Wordpress.org Japan has a well-developed reviewer system.
+Translation guidelines are also available.
+Low quality translations will not be approved.
 * Transifex: Generaly, The administrator approves participation.
 This system itself is an access control.
 * Crowdin [User Management](https://support.crowdin.com/enterprise/user-management/) : In some projects, developers approve each suggestions.
 I do not experience a problem on Crowdin.
 So I don't know much about it.
 * Weblate [Access control](https://docs.weblate.org/en/latest/admin/access.html#access-control) : Anyone can rewrite it freely.
 Access control is not possible with the libre plan, which allows open source software projects to use it for free.
 [Turning on reviews](https://docs.weblate.org/en/latest/workflows.html#turning-on-reviews) : Not available for free projects.